gvwilson/thirdbit/src/fiction/santas/index.md

 they told each other.
 After a while,
 though,
-they began hinting that maybe he should being ho-ho-ho'ing in the attic rather than sewing or gluing.
+they began hinting that maybe he should being ho-ho-ho'ing rather than sewing or gluing in the attic.
 And a while after that,
 Finner could tell that the hints were about to become a number three talk from his father,[^number-three-talk]